pentatrax/cego-interview-assignment/README.md

 Other than physical access to the file most security concernes i can think about are handled in the removal of bad characters from the query which stops SQL injections.

-The only real danger when it comes to remote access to the file would be ID brute forcing, although since the ID's contain the number of symbols that they do this highly unlikely to happen.
+The only real danger when it comes to remote access to the file would be ID brute forcing, although since the ID's contain the number of symbols that they do, this highly unlikely to happen.

 ## Next Steps